WICG/bundle-preloading/bundle-format.md

 At the top level of their binary format, resource bundles are defined as a series of named sections, each with a length.
 The `section-lengths` field contains a table of contents, and the sections are found in the main `sections` field.

 > To maintain compatibility across versions and environments, a resource bundle begins with [a magic number](#ref-magic-number), then a version number, and ends with its length.

+Even though this format starts out with just two sections, the section architecture ensures that the format is extensible.
+Over time, more sections can be defined and used in conjunction with resource bundles, without being a breaking change--a property which doesn't come for free in binary formats.
+Other binary formats such as [WebAssembly bytecode](https://webassembly.github.io/spec/core/binary/modules.html#sections) have made a similar design decision.

 #### Type: `bundle`